valencik/mastersAPSC/documents/thesis/thesis.md

 ### Transformations
 Three simple string transformations have been constructed to try and identify similar author names.
 The first stage transforms all the characters in the name string to lower case.
-It turns out that $1936$ author names become non-unique when reduced to only lower case letters.
+$1936$ author names become non-unique when reduced to only lower case letters.

 ``` {#blk:names-lower .text caption="Names which become duplicates after transformation 1." fontsize=\small baselinestretch=1}
 C.Le Brun	C.Le brun	C.le Brun